ruth-cohen89/web_crawler/README.md

 This implementation introduces concurrency and a page limit for improved efficiency.

-## System Design
+## Components

 The system consists of different parts:

-1. **Web Crawler Module**: Crawls the website, makes HTTP requests, parses HTML, and saves pages locally.
-It uses BFS algorithm to ensure...?
+### 1. Crawler

+Responsible for managing the crawling process, including fetching web pages, parsing HTML content, extracting links, and downloading pages.
+It uses BFS algorithm for crawling the website urls.

+2. **Queue**: Maintains a queue of URLs to be crawled.
+URLs are added to the frontier in a BFS manner, ensuring systematic exploration of the website hierarchy.

+3. **Domain Caching**: Each domain who is traversed, its travered urls are added to the cache, to prevent the crawler from crawling them again.

+4. **File Naming Logic**: Generates filenames based on URLs to ensure uniqueness and compatibility with the filesystem.

+5. **Local Folder Creation**: Creates a local folder for storing downloaded pages, organized by domain names.

-2. **URL Normalization**: Ensures URLs leading to the same page have the same representation to avoid duplicate downloads.
+6. **URL Normalization**: Ensures URLs leading to the same page have the same representation to avoid duplicate downloads.

-3. **File Naming Logic**: Generates filenames based on URLs to ensure uniqueness and compatibility with the filesystem.

-4. **URL Extraction**: Parses HTML to extract URLs from anchor tags' href attributes.
+7. **URL Extraction**: Parses HTML to extract URLs from anchor tags' href attributes.

-5. **Domain Matching**: Determines if a URL belongs to the same domain as the entry point URL to prevent crawling external links.
+8. **Domain Matching**: Determines if a URL belongs to the same domain as the entry point URL to prevent crawling external links.

-6. **Local Folder Creation**: Creates a local folder for storing downloaded pages, organized by domain names.

-7. **Domain Caching**: Each domain who is traversed, its travered urls are added to the cache, to prevent the crawler from crawling them again.

 ## Potential Bottlenecks